CausalEmbed: Auto-Regressive Multi-Vector Generation in Latent Space for Visual Document Embedding: Experiment

+\textbf{Query-Side Autoregressive Ablation.} To investigate the necessity of query-side autoregressive generation, we conduct an ablation study comparing our full method (CausalQwen) with a variant that uses standard forward-pass encoding for queries while maintaining autoregressive generation exclusively for documents.
+Table~\ref{tab:query_ablation} presents the results on ViDoRe V1 datasets.

-\textbf{Ablation Study.} We conduct an ablation study on \vidore~V1 and \vidore~V2 to assess the contribution of each objective term in Eq.~\eqref{eq:loss}, with results summarized in Table~\ref{tab:ablation}.
+As shown in Table~\ref{tab:query_ablation}, forcing the query into a standard forward vector leads to consistent performance degradation across all datasets.
+The most significant drops occur on ShiftProject ($-0.297$), Syn-Energy ($-0.131$), and TabFQuad ($-0.118$).
+This degradation occurs because representing a complex multimodal query with standard vectors often leads to knowledge conflict and representation bottlenecks.
+Autoregressively generating a few vectors for the query effectively mitigates this issue by allowing the model to capture diverse aspects of the query semantics. \textbf{Loss Function Ablation.} We conduct an ablation study on \vidore~V1 and \vidore~V2 to assess the contribution of each objective term in Eq.~\eqref{eq:loss}, with results summarized in Table~\ref{tab:ablation}.
 Removing $\mathcal{L}_m$ leads to an almost complete performance collapse on both benchmarks, highlighting its indispensable role in stabilizing training and establishing a meaningful embedding space.
 Disabling either the document-side objective $\mathcal{L}_d$ or the query-side objective $\mathcal{L}_q$ also results in consistent performance degradation as well.

 This indicates that explicitly encouraging marginal gains from longer document trajectories and mitigating representation homogenization can be critical for effective auto-regressive embedding generation.
+More detailed analysis of training efficiency can be found in Appendix~\ref{app:exp}.